 Virginia’s red-cockaded woodpecker population barely exceeded double digits when The Nature Conservancy acquired the birds’ home in late 1998 to establish Piney Grove Preserve.
-This spring, investments in the recovery of this endangered bird and its iconic forest habitat paid off in a new milestone.
+Twenty years later, investments in the recovery of this endangered bird and its iconic forest habitat are paying off in new milestones.

-On the morning of May 16, 2019, representatives from TNC, the Department of Game and Inland Fisheries (DGIF), and the Center for Conservation Biology (CCB) at William & Mary hiked into a cluster of widely spaced pines.
+On the morning of May 16, 2019, representatives from TNC, the Virginia Department of Wildlife Resources (DWR) and the Center for Conservation Biology (CCB) at William & Mary hiked into a cluster of widely spaced pines.
 Their objective: band the first red-cockaded woodpecker chicks to hatch within the Big Woods Wildlife Management Area.

 To reach the nestlings, CCB Director Dr. Bryan Watts climbed nearly four stories using specially designed connecting ladders.
 The six-day-old chicks lay snuggled at the bottom of their cozy nest cavity, which their parents had carved into a living tree.